 If any of the above differs, please skip to the next section.

 Don’t get too excited yet, but you might be in luck and your funds can be recovered.
-In 1.3.0 of the Safe contracts, we made it easier and more reliable that Safes can be created at the same addresses on different networks with the exact same configuration (owners, threshold).
+As of 1.3.0 of the Safe contracts, it is easier recreate Safes at the same addresses on different networks.
+It is important to note that they will have the same configuration (owners, threshold) that the Safe was created with.
+So if you rotated owners after the "original" Safe creation, the recreated Safe will have the "old" owners.

-Here's a guide detailing how to create a Safe with the same address on a different network - https://www.loom.com/share/ca34aabcd62747fb9fb89bd463b4c741.
-If you need further guidance, please reach out to our dedicated Safe Discord.
+Here's a guide detailing how to create a Safe with the same address on a different network - https://share.zight.com/z8uBKZYr.
+If you need further guidance, please reach out on our dedicated Safe Discord.

 Case 2: Custom 1.1.1 Safe on Binance Smart Chain (BSC).